-- makes any recovery as described in this provision, and - fails to reimburse the plan fully for any benefits paid under this provision, then claimant will be personally liable to the Plan to the extent of the recovery up to the amount of the first lien.
+- makes any recovery as described in this provision, and - fails to reimburse the plan fully for any benefits paid under this provision, then claimant will be personally liable to the plan to the extent of the recovery up to the amount of the first lien.
+The plan may pursue equitable or legal relief, or both, to recover the lien amount.
+The plan may pursue your other assets in order to obtain repayment of the benefits paid under this section to the extent of your recovery, regardless of your disbursement of the recovery to others.

-The Plan may charge any reimbursement due the Plan under this provision against any future benefit payments.
-The Plan has the right to reduce any future benefit payments made to or on behalf of you or your Dependents by the amount of the recovery.
+The plan may charge any reimbursement due the plan under this provision against any future benefit payments.
+The plan has the right to reduce any future benefit payments made to or on behalf of you or your Dependents by the amount of the recovery.
 This will not reduce the right of first recovery.

-The Plan's right to reimbursement/recovery does not terminate with settlement of your or your Dependent's claim with a third party or his/her insurer, or with the entry of a judgment by any court but continues on until all applicable treatment has been completed and the plan has been repaid in full.
-The Plan has the right to seek recovery of benefits by any means legally available, including the initiation of litigation against the claimant.
+The plan's right to reimbursement/recovery does not terminate with settlement of your or your Dependent's claim with a third party or his/her insurer, or with the entry of a judgment by any court but continues on until all applicable treatment has been completed and the plan has been repaid in full.
+The plan has the right to seek recovery of benefits by any means legally available, including the initiation of litigation against the claimant.

-After reimbursement of benefits paid by the Plan, the Plan may be relieved of any obligation to pay further benefits to claimant, up to the entire net amount of the balance of the settlement judgment recovered by claimant.
+After reimbursement of benefits paid by the plan, the plan may be relieved of any obligation to pay further benefits to claimant, up to the entire net amount of the balance of the settlement judgment recovered by claimant.

-The Plan's subrogation and reimbursement rights apply to any recovery by the claimant without regard to legal fees and expenses of the claimant.
-The claimant shall be solely responsible for paying all legal fees and expenses in connection with any recovery for the underlying injury, sickness, accident or condition, and the Plan's recovery shall not be reduced by such legal fees or expenses, unless the Plan administrator, in his or her sole discretion, agrees in writing to discount the Plan's claim by an agreed-upon amount of such fees or expenses.
+The plan's subrogation and reimbursement rights apply to any recovery by the claimant without regard to legal fees and expenses of the claimant.
+The claimant shall be solely responsible for paying all legal fees and expenses in connection with any recovery for the underlying injury, sickness, accident or condition, and the plan's recovery shall not be reduced by such legal fees or expenses, unless the plan administrator, in his or her sole discretion, agrees in writing to discount the plan's claim by an agreed-upon amount of such fees or expenses.

-The Plan specifically disavows any federal or state common law defense including, but not limited to, the make-whole doctrine and/or the common fund doctrine.
+The plan specifically disavows any federal or state common law defense including, but not limited to, the makewhole doctrine and/or the common fund doctrine.